DCA-Monster/cartesi-grant-proposal/readme.md

 	- **Deliverable Duration**: [x weeks/months]
 	- **Funds Request (USD) for the Deliverable**: [$x USD]

-3.  **AMM: Uniswap V2 Port for Cartesi**
+	**3. AMM: Combined Uniswap V2 Port & StreamableToken Enhancement for Cartesi**

-    -   **Description**: A meticulous port of the Uniswap V2 architecture to the Cartesi platform using Python, focusing on traditional transfer operations as found in a [Constant Function Market Maker (CFMM)](https://en.wikipedia.org/wiki/Constant_function_market_maker).
+	-   **Description**: An integrated approach to bringing the Uniswap V2 architecture to the Cartesi platform using Python, focusing on traditional transfer operations from [Constant Function Market Maker (CFMM)](https://en.wikipedia.org/wiki/Constant_function_market_maker).
+Building on this foundational structure, we further optimize for StreamableTokens, introducing advanced stream swaps that leverage the computational capabilities of the Cartesi Dapp.

 	-   **Features**:

+		-   **Uniswap V2 Base**:
-        -   Adheres to the constant product formula, integral to the Uniswap V2 model.
+			-   Adheres to the constant product formula inherent in the Uniswap V2 model.
-        -   Supports standard transfer operations for straightforward token exchanges.
+			-   Facilitates standard token exchange operations.
+		-   **StreamableToken Enhancement**:
+			-   Seamless integration with StreamableTokens, allowing for advanced stream swaps.
+			-   Inherits and builds upon the foundational features of the Uniswap V2 port.
 	-   **Design**:

-        -   An exacting port of the Uniswap V2 system, adapted for Cartesi's unique environment.
+		-   **Uniswap V2 Base**: Meticulous adaptation of the Uniswap V2 system for Cartesi's environment.
+		-   **StreamableToken Enhancement**: Evolves the Uniswap V2 port on Cartesi, honing in specifically for StreamableTokens' functionalities.
 	-   **Use Cases**:

+		-   **Uniswap V2 Base**:
 			-   Decentralized token exchanges on the Cartesi platform.
-        -   Facilitates token swaps.
+			-   Enables straightforward token swaps.
-	-   **Deliverable duration**: [x weeks/months]
-	-   **Funds request (USD) for the deliverable**: [$x USD]

-4.  **StreamableToken AMM: Advanced Market Maker for StreamableTokens**

-    -   **Description**: Building upon the base Uniswap V2 AMM ported to Cartesi, this AMM is optimized to work effortlessly with StreamableTokens.
-It not only manages regular swaps but also extends support for advanced stream swaps, utilizing the computational advantages of the Cartesi Dapp and pushing the boundaries toward DeFi 2.0.

-    -   **Features**:

-        -   Seamless integration with StreamableTokens, permitting advanced stream swaps.
-        -   Inherits the foundational features of the Uniswap V2 port but enhanced for token streams.
-    -   **Design**:

-        -   An evolution of the Uniswap V2 port on Cartesi, specifically honed for StreamableTokens' operations.
-    -   **Use Cases**:
+		-   **StreamableToken Enhancement**:

-        -   Progressive decentralized token swaps with streaming capabilities.
+			-   Progressive decentralized token swaps incorporating streaming capabilities.
-        -   Dynamic DeFi operations leveraging token stream features.
+			-   Pioneering DeFi operations that utilize token stream benefits like Dollar-Cost Averaging.
-	-   **Deliverable duration**: [x weeks/months]
+	-   **Deliverable Duration**: [x weeks/months]

-	-   **Funds request (USD) for the deliverable**: [$x USD]
+	-   **Funds Request (USD) for the Deliverable**: [$x USD]

 5. **EIP 4337: Gasless Transactions with Transaction Sponsors for Cartesi DApps**

 	- **Description:**